K1EW/Essential-PL-pgSQL-for-2110322-Database-Systems/README.md

 END $$;
 ```

+The `OLD` represents the row before the update while the `NEW` represents the new row that will be updated.

 Second, bind the trigger function to the `members` table.
 The trigger name is `update_payment`.
 Before the value of the `monthly_payment` column is updated.

 ```pgsql